Phy-Q as a measure for physical reasoning intelligence: Methods

 \paragraph{D-DDQN and Relational DQN experimental setup:} We conduct separate experiments on the D-DDQN and Relational agents in the two settings: \textit{local generalization} and \textit{broad generalization} setting.
-For the \textit{local generalization} evaluation, to speed up the training, we run 10 sampling agents that use the same DQN model to collect experiences.
+For the \textit{local generalization} evaluation, we run 10 sampling agents that use the same DQN model to collect experiences.
 Each sampling agent runs on the randomly selected task for 10 episodes.
-After the set of experiences is collected, the DQN model is trained for 10 epochs with randomly sampled batches of size 32.
+After the set of experiences is collected, the DQN model is trained for 10 epochs with a batch size of 32.
 We train DQN until it either converges or reaches $N$ update steps, where $N$ is the number of training tasks per template divided by 5.
-Similar to \cite{Phyre}, for each batch we sample 16 experiences that solve a task and 16 that do not.
-We train our agent on 80$\%$ of the tasks of the task template and evaluate on the rest of the 20$\%$ tasks of the same template.
-As to discourage hyper-parameters tuning, we used the same training setting for all of the task templates.
+Similar to \cite{Phyre}, for each batch, we sample 16 experiences that a task is solved and 16 that failed.
+We train our agent on 80$\%$ of the tasks of the task template and evaluate on the rest of the tasks of the same template.
+We used the same training setting for all of the task templates.
 At the testing time, the agent runs on each of the testing tasks only once and selects the action that has the highest Q-value for a given state.
-For {\it broad generalization} evaluation, we use the same training and testing setting as in the \textit{local generalization} evaluation, except we train our agents on the tasks in the training templates in each scenario and test on the tasks from testing templates.
+For {\it broad generalization} evaluation, we use the same training and testing setting as in the \textit{local generalization} evaluation, except we train our agents on the tasks in the training templates in each scenario and test on the tasks from the testing templates.

-\paragraph{Heuristic agents experimental setup:} We conduct two experiments using the AIBIRDS heuristic agents.The first experiment is to evaluate the \textit{local and broad generalization} capabilities and the second to evaluate the performance in the AIBIRDS competition game levels.
+\paragraph{Heuristic agents experimental setup:} We conduct two experiments using the AIBIRDS heuristic agents.
+The first experiment is to evaluate the \textit{local and broad generalization} capabilities and the second is to evaluate the performance in the AIBIRDS competition game levels.